 The CareClinic health app is an effective poop tracker and symptom tracker.
 It allows you to monitor your daily bowel movements and any pain or inflammation you may be experiencing.
 You can print the information provided by the application, share it with your physician, seek treatment solutions, and make adjustments to existing medications.

 CareClinic is an innovative tool for identifying conditions like IBS (irritable bowel syndrome), colitis, or Crohn’s disease.
 It takes a few minutes to log your bowel movements.
 Patients can then have easy access to this helpful information about their health.

-It is important to record the number of stools had in a day.
+It is important to record the number of stools in a day.
 You can add information about each stool regarding its size, color, texture and consistency.
 It is important to mention whether you felt the urgent need to go to the bathroom.
 Make sure to take note of any pain or discomfort you experienced, including abdominal pain or bloating.

-Indicate whether the stool was hard, soft, or if you experienced any difficulties passing it.
+Indicate whether the stool was hard, or soft, or if you experienced any difficulties passing it.
 You can also add information about your stress levels, water intake and food consumption.
 All of these factors influence the quality of your stool.
 Tracking these factors will make it easier to determine what positive lifestyle changes you can pursue.